Cognitive Load-based Affective Workload Allocation for Multi-human Multi-robot Teams: Results and Analysis

 \subsection{Analysis of Subjective Questionnaires}

-After completing each task in the user experiment, participants were asked to rate their emotions, feelings, and cognitive workload using SAM, ISA, and NASA-TLX.
-We conducted rmANOVA tests on the results of the subjective questionnaires and found no statistically significant difference between tasks in all questionnaires at $p < .1$ ($F(7, 255)$ = 1.7411, $p = 0.3474$).
-However, we observed that Task G with PS and IS (\textit{Mean}=0.91, \textit{S.D.}=1.99) and Task E with PS (\textit{Mean}=0.91, \textit{S.D.}=2.07) had a positive effects on the participant's emotions, especially valence, compared to the other tasks.
-The distribution of the valence values of the SAM questionnaire is illustrated in Fig. \ref{fig:sam_score}.
+After completing each task in the user experiment, participants were asked to rate their emotions and CWL using SAM, ISA, and NASA-TLX.
+We conducted rmANOVA tests with a significance level of $\alpha$ to $.10$ on the results of the subjective questionnaires and found no statistically significant difference between tasks in all questionnaires ($F(7, 255)$ = 1.7411, $p$ = .3474).
+However, we observed that Task G with PS and IS (\textit{Mean}=0.91, \textit{S.D.}=1.99) and Task E with PS (\textit{Mean}=0.91, \textit{S.D.}=2.07) had positive effects on the participant's emotions, especially valence, compared to the other tasks.
+The SAM questionnaire's valence values distribution is illustrated in Fig. \ref*{fig:sam_score} on Appendix \ref*{apx:figures}.